retooth2/xenharmlib/doc/quickstart.rst

 mathematically, exploring pitches and pitch classes as integers without the burdens of enharmonic ambiguity.

-In the first part of this tutorial we want to look at this lower conceptual level of individual sounds, the pitch:
+In the first part of this tutorial we want to look at the numerical conceptual level of individual sounds, the pitch:

 .. testcode::